 - display a public notice at the application site

 - advertised in the Derby Telegraph.

-The way we publicise the application is governed by legislation, and also incorporates our Statement of Community Involvement.
+The way we publicise the application is governed by legislation, and also incorporated in our Statement of Community Involvement (SCI).

 We also send consultations to various bodies:

-- Council departments such as Environmental Health, Highways, Policy
+- Council departments such as Environmental Health, the Highway Authority, Planning Policy

 - external groups such as Historic England, Sport England, Police.

 Comments can be made by anyone, regardless of whether or not they were notified individually.
 We will consider all representations, providing they relate to relevant planning issues, which we call ‘material considerations’.
 We cannot consider issues such as: